Course Development Fellowship: Diversity

 The recipient of this award will be expected to offer the course during the following academic year.

 At the end of the fellowship period a written report including a complete syllabus, bibliography, and evaluation plan should be submitted to the Associate Academic Vice President for Student and Faculty Diversity no later than October 1 of the following year.
-A recipient of the grant must also be available to present course information to the Office of Multicultural Affairs staff and at an OMA lecture.

 APPLICATIONS ARE DUE Monday, Feb.
 10, 2014.